You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 The unique shape of kettlebells makes them an excellent tool for increasing strength and endurance.
 You can also use them as doorstops.

-They are a great tool for exercise.
-Kettlebells can be quite expensive.
+They are an excellent tool for exercise.
+Kettlebells can be pretty expensive.
 This is especially true if you want bells of different weights.

 We have other options, aside from swinging a kettle or bell about the room, which would make it noisy, messy, and impractical.

-The simple “T bar” construction by Tim Ferriss is amazing.
+The simple “T bar” construction by Tim Ferriss is fantastic.
 You can change the weight of the kettlebell, so you have ten kettlebells all in one.
 It’s also easy to disassemble and transport.

 These rounder kettlebells are a good choice if you want kettlebells in a traditional shape.
-They are easy to make and inexpensively to be constructed of concrete and rebar.
+They are easy to make and inexpensively constructed of concrete and rebar.

 They are only available to people who possess super-melty or welding skills.